rjordan/FilePile/README.md

 I got tired of always digging through directories to and then through files to find the file I was searching for.
 FilePile attempts to solve this problem by storing files in a MongoDB backend, and allowing you to add an arbitrary number of tags to each file.
-Then fhen when you go to find a file, you can filter the files list selecting tags to narrow your search.
+Then when you go to find a file, you can filter the file list by selecting tags to narrow your search.

 ## Bugs: